saminulh/shared-articles/Democracy Sourcebook Essays/The Social Contract - Jean-Jacques Rousseau.md

 [[democracy-sourcebook.pdf#page=15&selection=97,0,100,44|democracy-sourcebook, page 15]]

-> There is often a great difference between the will of all \[what all individuals want\] and the general will; the general will studies only the common interest while the will of all studies pri- vate interest, and is indeed no more than the sum of individual desires.
+> There is often a great difference between the will of all \[what all individuals want\] and the general will; the general will studies only the common interest while the will of all studies private interest, and is indeed no more than the sum of individual desires.
 But if we take away from these same wills, the pluses and minuses which cancel each other out, the balance which remains is the general will.

 [[democracy-sourcebook.pdf#page=16&selection=60,0,80,20|democracy-sourcebook, page 16]]
 ### Questions and Comments